ryedin/site/_posts/2017-07-25-new-development-platform.md

 web     | syncing: . to /app
 ```

-Here we are running the "api" app and its database in the background, and the "dashboard" app in the foreground.
+Here we run the "api" app and its database in the background, and the "dashboard" app in the foreground.
 The dashboard code can access the API through the static `https://web.api.convox` URL.

 ## Try it out

-If you'd like to give it a try, check out the [local development tutorial](https://docs-staging.convox.com/walkthroughs/local/) for more details.
+If you'd like to give it a try, check out the [local development tutorial](https://docs-staging.convox.com/walkthroughs/local/) for a full walkthrough.

 Stay tuned for more announcements around Convox 2.0!